The correction of the gluteal contours

 In preparation for each operation, it is routinely checked several times whether all necessary precautions have been taken to ensure maximum patient safety.
 The operation is not started until all the prerequisites have been fulfilled according to the checklist.

 Before the operation, the areas to be treated are marked in a standing position.
 You will then be given a sleeping pill via a cannula so that further events will pass you by.
-If the operation is performed in twilight sleep, the surgeon injects a sterile physiological water-adrenaline solution with anaesthetic ("tumescent local anaesthesia").
+If the operation is performed in twilight sleep, the surgeon injects a sterile physiological water-adrenaline solution with anaesthetic (“tumescent local anaesthesia”).
 Within five to ten minutes, the surgical areas are numb.
-If you don't sleep deeply anyway, you may feel something happening on the surface of your body.
-In the case of general anesthesia, the centrally acting painkillers replace the local anesthetic of the water-adrenaline solution.
+If you don’t sleep deeply anyway, you may feel something happening on the surface of your body.
+In the case of general anaesthesia, the centrally acting painkillers replace the local anaesthetic of the water-epinephrine solution.

-The marked areas are injected in order to operate more gently and to prevent the formation of bruises and contour irregularities ("tumescence technique").
-The injection and liposuction is carried out with fine microcannulas, which are inserted into the subcutaneous fat tissue of the marked areas via tiny skin incisions of about two to three millimetres.
+With the help of the so-called tumescence technique, surgery is performed more gently and the formation of bruises and contour irregularities is prevented.
+The previously marked areas are injected.
+The injection as well as the suction of the fat are carried out with fine microcannulas, which are inserted into the subcutaneous fat tissue of the marked areas through very small incisions in the skin of about 2 to 3 mm.
 After the tissue has been infiltrated and loosened, the excess fatty tissue is removed by negative pressure using an aspiration cannula.
-The cannulas are inserted through several openings and are guided in a fan shape in order to achieve a suction image that is as uniform as possible.
-In an autologous fat treatment, fat tissue cells are sucked off, cleaned and filtered and, at a suitable location, punctures of more than two millimetres are made in the buttocks.
-The body's own transplanted cells are used to build volume and improve contours.
-On average, about 400ml is inserted per session during an autologous fat treatment.
+The cannulas are guided by the plastic-aesthetic surgeon through several openings in a fan-shaped manner in order to ensure the most even suction possible.
+During the treatment of the patient’s own fat, fat tissue cells are sucked out and then cleaned and filtered, in order to then be precisely introduced into the buttocks at a suitable location via 2 mm small punctures.
+With the help of transplanted fat cells from the body, volume is built up and the contour is improved.
+On average, about 400ml are introduced per session during autologous fat treatment.

-The procedure takes about 1.5 to three hours, depending on the findings.
-Immediately after the operation you will be continuously monitored in a so-called recovery room.
-You can drink something after the complete awakening and, if you tolerate it well, eat something.
-Before you leave the practice, appointments for check-ups will be made and the behavioural measures will be discussed with you in detail.
-You will receive a comprehensive written report and a telephone number where you can reach the surgeon 24 hours a day in an emergency.
+The procedure usually takes about 1.5 to three hours, depending on the findings.
+Immediately after surgery, you will be continuously monitored in the recovery room at CenterPlast.
+After full awakening, you may drink something and if you feel well, you may eat something.
+Check-up appointments will be made with you before you leave the practice.
+You will receive information regarding behavioural measures for aftercare and you will receive a comprehensive written report as well as an emergency telephone number.
+No., under which you can reach the surgeon in case of emergency 24 hours a day.